 I have been told several times in my life that I am too nice.
 In the past, I would be admonished by a friend or a boyfriend if I let someone in front of me in a line or give an able-bodied person my seat on a bus.
 I would just laugh it off because, in my mind, there was no problem… until recently.
 Now, for some reason, I am being treated like it’s some kind of horrible character flaw.
+Well, there are women that quit the corporate world, just look at this video:

 “Oh, You are being way passive aggressive.”